Elektronika MK-52: Error message

 When an error was encountered on the machine, the display produced a message similar to the English word "error".
-The word, written in this fashion, cut down on the number of display segments used to display the error message; however, this spelling, read as Cyrillic, would instead be pronounced "eggog".
+The word, written in this fashion, cut down on the number of display segments used to display the error message, but this spelling, read as Cyrillic, would instead be pronounced "eggog" or "yeggog", depending on the language (the Cyrillic е is iotated in Russian and Belarusian – and, by extension, in the Russian-derived orthographies created for non-Slavic languages by the Soviet Union – but not in other Slavic languages such as Ukrainian, Bulgarian, or Serbian).

 Games

 There is a host of games available for the MK-52.
 The MK-52's undocumented functions tend to be heavily used in the games due to their ability to make unusual calculations and produce specialized displays.
 A simple example of the modification of the display is accomplished by the repeated squaring of 1e50 (and ignoring error messages).

 Use in outer space

 In November 1988, the MK-52 went into space on the Soyuz TM-7 spacecraft, where it could have been used to calculate the trajectory of landing in the event of an onboard computer failure.